Cayey, Puerto Rico: Climate

 Cayey's climate is humid, rainy and mild compared to lower-elevation areas of the island, the area of the town is nearly 1500 ft high, so the climate is subtropical high.
 In summer average high Temperatures are around 82 °F to 88 °F and 70 °F to 78 °F in winter, and low around 68 °F to 72 °F in summer and 57 °F to 63 °F in winter.
 The record maximum temperature is 94 °F and minimum 45 °F. The average annual rainfall is 100 inches (2,540 mm) and maximum rainfall record in 24 hours is 20.87 inches (530 mm) of rain.

 Flora and fauna

 The golden coquí (Eleutherodactylus jasperi; Spanish: coquí dorado) is a rare and possibly extinct leptodactylid frog species endemic to Puerto Rico.
-Native to the municipality of Caye, golden coquís have only been found in areas of dense bromeliad growth in the Sierra de Cayey between 2,123 and 2,575 feet (647 and 785 meters) above sea level.
+Native to the municipality of Cayey, golden coquís have only been found in areas of dense bromeliad growth in the Sierra de Cayey between 2,123 and 2,575 feet (647 and 785 meters) above sea level.
 They get their name from the song the male coquis sing at night.
-It sounds like "cokee, cokee" so that is why they are called coqui in Spanish.
 The golden coqui is the smallest of the coqui frogs in Puerto Rico.
-Mature adult coquis are only roughly the size of a dime.
-Male coquis are more bright yellow where females tend to be more light yellow and brown.
+Mature adult coquis are roughly the size of a dime.
+Male coquis are bright yellow where females tend to be more light yellow and brown.
 The golden coqui is the only frog species in the New World known to give birth to live young.
 These frogs are known around the whole island and are considered a symbol of Puerto Rico.